Re-Vegging? What Is, How & When To Re-Veg Weed

 Re-vegging weed plants: what does it mean?

-Re-vegging cannabis plants is a technique that returns a crop to the vegetative stage after it begins blooming.
-This mechanism lets you regrow a plant for a second—or third—yield and preserve keeper genetics.
+Re-vegging is a technique that returns a crop to the vegetative stage after it begins blooming.
+This mechanism lets you regrow a cannabis plant for a second—or third—yield and preserve keeper genetics.

 The light cycle for weed determines which stage happens when, and it’s vital if you’re considering re-vegging weed plants.